-Small Trees For Small Yards (With Pictures) — Identification Guide
+Small Trees for Small Yards (With Pictures): Identification Guide

 Small ornamental trees are ideal for landscaping tight spaces in a front or backyard.
 For example, many compact evergreen conifers like Lawson cypress or white spruce have a low footprint and columnar habit.
-Additionally, dwarf flowering trees like crabapple, cherry blossom, dogwood, and redbud have masses of spectacular blooms in spring and summer.
+Additionally, dwarf flowering trees like crabapple, cherry blossom, dogwood, and redbud produce masses of spectacular blooms in spring and summer.

 What Are Small Trees for Compact Yards?